 International dividend stocks are a slightly different animal.
 They often pay less frequently than U.S. dividend stocks—maybe once or twice a year instead of each quarter.
 Their payouts typically fluctuate more based on seasonal profitability of the companies as well as currency exchange rates.
 They’re taxed differently, too.
 But as you can see by the yield of the iShares International Select Dividend ETF (IDV), international stocks tend to be more generous as a group.

 This roughly 100-stock dividend ETF’s portfolio includes the world’s largest and most established firms.
-This includes $120 billion mega-miner Rio Tinto Group (RIO) and $66 billion consumer company British American Tobacco (BTI).
-The U.K. is the most common source of components, at 15%, but Australia, Canada, South Korea, Japan, and several other countries also have prominent positions in this ETF.
+This includes $80 billion consumer company British American Tobacco (BTI) and $70 billion Italian utility giant Enel.
+The U.K. is the most heavily weighted country at nearly a quarter of assets, though Italy, Spain, Canada, and several other countries also have prominent positions in this ETF.

 If you yearn for higher yield and want to diversify your portfolio to include international stocks, IDV does the trick.

-Learn more about IDV at the iShares provider site.
+Want to learn more about IDV?
+Check out the iShares provider site.

 Related: The Best Closed-End Funds (CEFs)